It will still be January, of course. But at least we can pretend it’s a great British summer.

 This Spitalfields restaurant is rather nice for a bite to eat, but what takes it to the next level is the heated pergola attached to Old Spitalfields market.
 It’ll keep you toasty in the winter, and the trailing vines that wind themselves around the roof will give off the impression of a lazy summer day.
 Put a gin & tonic in your hand, and it almost – almost – feels like June.

-3. Take a dip in the water
+3. Take a dip in an outdoor swimming pool

 The beach may not be an option – unless you’re either insane or Scandinavian – but you can still dive in headfirst.
 London Fields’ oft-delayed lido is finally open, and it’s heated to a balmy 25 degrees.
 For context, that’s roughly the same temperature as the seas around Ibiza in July.
 Whilst the party atmosphere won’t be the same, splashing around brings the British summer a tiny bit closer.